Permaculture

 Read this place through another lens

-This station belongs to the Permaculture trail, but Ediblescapes can also be explored through other interpretive pathways — from syntropic practice and agroecology to living biology, biocultural food knowledge and commons-based community care.
+Ediblescapes can be explored through many interconnected ways of reading the garden — including permaculture, syntropic practice, living biology, biocultural food knowledge, agroecology, and commons-based community care.